Flag of Bashkortostan

 The first national entity that represents the Bashkir people was the state of Bashkurdistan.
 The state uses a flag similar to the current flag of Bashkortostan.
 The flag was a tricolor consisted of blue, green and white.
 After the assimilation of Bashkurdistan to the Soviet Union in 1919, Bashkurdistan was absorbed to the USSR as an autonomous republic, the Bashkir ASSR.
-The Bashkir ASSR uses a flag similar to all of the autonomous republics: a red flag with the inscription of the nation's name.
+The Bashkir ASSR used a flag similar to all of the autonomous republics: a red flag with the inscription of the nation's name.
 The flag of Bashkir ASSR is also identical with the flag of the Russian SFSR at the corresponding time.

 Symbolism

 The Kurai flower represents friendship, and its seven petals represent the seven tribes who bring unity, and consolidation to Bashkortostan.
 The blue represents the integrity, and the excellence of the thoughts of the Bashkir people, and the white stands for their peacefulness, and their willingness to cooperate, and the green for freedom, and eternal life.